ELECTRONIC TRAVEL AUTHORISATION

 Who Needs An ETA?

 Canada holds a visa-exemption policy with many countries, including the UK and Ireland, allowing citizens to visit Canada for up to six months without requiring a visa.
 As of March 15 2016, visa-exempt foreign nationals entering Canada by air will require an Electronic Travel Authorisation.
-Find out if you’re country is on the list.

 All travellers must have an ETA to board their flight.
 Those with a valid Canadian working visa (such as an IEC working holiday visa) do not need to apply for a separate ETA as an ETA is included within the documentation of the visa entry letter.